 How To Store Butter Pecan Cake

-Because this southern cake is filled and frosted with cream cheese frosting, I only keep it on the counter at room temperature for up to 6 – 8 hours.
-After that, I keep it in the fridge.
+Storing: Because this Southern cake is filled and frosted with cream cheese frosting, I only keep it on the counter at room temperature for up to 6 – 8 hours.
+After that, I keep it in the fridge wrapped or in an airtight container to prevent it from drying out.

 You can store the cake in the refrigerator, covered for 3-4 days.